Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data

+To derive the best-fit parameters of the 2D polynomial, we derive the Bayesian posterior distribution using the dynamic nested sampling package \verb+DYNESTY+ \citep{Speagle2020}.
+We use the unbinned data from the injection-recovery test that evenly sampled the $M-\mu_e$ plane and model the recovery of each injected galaxy as a Bernoulli process,

+where $k_i=1$ means that the object is recovered, $k_i=0$ means that it is not recovered, compute a log-likelihood for each galaxy magnitude -- surface brightness pair ($M_i,\mu_{e,i}$), and derive the joint log-likelihood:

+The resulting 2D completeness maps for the Coma cluster field and both reference fields individually are shown in Figure~\ref{fig:2DCompletenessA1656}.
+The top row shows the median completeness, $C_{\rm 2D}(M,\mu_e)$, while the bottom row shows the corresponding relative uncertainty, $\sigma_C/C$.
+The maps are only evaluated within the region of parameter space covered by the source injections.
+The black points indicate the observed faint quiescent galaxies found in the respective fields.
+In all three fields, the completeness is highest for bright galaxies with intermediate $\mu_e$.
+It decreases both toward fainter magnitudes and toward the low-surface-brightness regime.
+A drop in completeness is also visible toward high surface brightnesses, presumably because they can be misclassified as point sources or attributed to more extended sources.

+We then apply this two-dimensional completeness correction $C_{\rm 2D}(M,\mu_e)$ to the original injection catalog.
+For each posterior draw $s$ of the $C_{\rm 2D}(M,\mu_e)$ model, we assign

+To avoid changing the relative importance of different magnitude bins due to faint galaxies' lower completeness, we normalize the weights separately in each bin; we denote these normalized weights by $w_{s,i}$.

-We model the completeness function using a 3rd order polynomial function.
-We clip the completeness polynomial to values between $10^{-6}$ and $1-10^{-6}$ to avoid undefined values in the log-likelihood computation.
+We model the final one-dimensional completeness function $C(M)$ using a 3rd order polynomial, where we clip the completeness polynomial to values between $10^{-9}$ and $1-10^{-9}$ to avoid undefined values in the log-likelihood computation.
 Note that the completeness for galaxies fainter than the clip-off magnitude is not exactly zero, since a few are detected in the science image.
-However, as the completeness is very low in this regime and the completeness correction is not trustworthy, we decide to limit our sample to brighter magnitudes than this clip-off magnitude.\\ To derive the best-fit parameters of the polynomial, we derive the Bayesian posterior distribution and the best-fit parameters using the dynamic nested sampling package \verb+DYNESTY+ \citep{Speagle2020}.
-We use a Bernoulli distribution for the injection recovery test:
+However, as the completeness is very low in this regime and the completeness correction is not trustworthy, we decide to limit our sample to brighter magnitudes than this clip-off magnitude.

-Here, we use the unbinned data from the injection recovery test, where $k=1$ is recovered and $k=0$ is not recovered, compute a log-likelihood for each galaxy magnitude ($M_i$), and derive the joint log-likelihood: